 During the programme, students will be introduced to all aspects of physics and astronomy from quantum mechanics to cosmology.
 In Year Two, there is a week-long field trip to the Teide Observatory in Tenerife, where students make astronomical measurements at a professional observatory.
-Offered in conjunction with the Astrophysics Research Institute at Liverpool John Moores University, this four-year degree will equip students with skills relevant for further study of the universe at postgraduate research level as well as for jobs in a wide range of careers.
+This four-year Astrophysics degree will equip students with skills relevant for further study of the universe at postgraduate research level as well as for jobs in a wide range of careers.

 Programme in detail

 Core physics modules include: Newtonian dynamics; Wave phenomena; The material universe; Working with physics; Practical physics; Maths for physics; Electromagnetism; Condensed matter; Quantum and atomic physics; Nuclear physics and Particle physics.

 There are also modules on: Astronomy fundamentals; Astronomical techniques; Stellar astrophysics; Galaxies and Cosmology.
 Advanced modules include: Computational astrophysics; Communication of astrophysical ideas; Chaos theory and Dynamical astronomy.

 The two-metre Aperture Liverpool Telescope sited on La Palma in the Canaries, which is the largest robotically controlled telescope in the world, will provide you with unique access to observations from a major research facility when you undertake a research project in your final year.

 Department Key Facts